 |Location of use||Aim of use||Usage||Nuclide||Form||Daily use limit|

 P3 common laboratory, International Institute for Zoonosis Control

 P2 common laboratory, International Institute for Zoonosis Control

 Research and education using animal/plant cells in veterinary medicine

 Radioisotopes must be used solely for in vitro tracer experiments in laboratories.

-Administration of radioisotopes are not allowed in the laboratories of Public Health, Microbiology, and Research Center for Zoonosis Control
+Administration of radioisotopes are not allowed in the laboratories of Public Health, Microbiology, and International Institute for Zoonosis Control

 Liquid or Solid